celadari/json-logic-scala/docs/_posts/custom-operators.md

 ---
-title: "Custom Operator"
+title: "Custom operators"
 author: Charles
-nav_order: 6
+nav_order: 650
 category: Jekyll
 layout: post
+parent: Customize classes
 ---

 {% include mathjax.html %}

-## What is Evaluation ?

-A central goal of Json-Logic-Typed is to represent expressions in interoperable format.
-This allows the expressions to be exchanged between different actors (typically the frontend and backend).

-Such a JSON data format enhances how you can convey information across different platforms and languages.
-These platforms can in turn evaluate the underlying expression on their own.

-**Evaluation "evaluates" the underlying expression to provide you a result.**

-## How to manually define a custom operator ?
+# How to manually define a custom operator

 A _custom operator_ is defined by its `codename`, which is the key in Json-Logic-Typed format.